Hannemit/dog_breed_classifier/README.md

 ## How to use

-* Make sure the correct environment is set up (see requirements)
+* make sure the requirements in requirements.txt are installed (see requirements below) and the virtual environment is activated
+* run `python -m ipykernel install --user --name dog_breed --display-name "Python (dog_breed)"` to be able to easily use the virtual environment in a jupyter notebook
-* Make sure the data is downloaded and in the correct place
+* Download the data and put the unzipped folders in `data/raw` (see the data section below)
-* run `main.py` by calling `python main.py` from the root of the project.
+* run `python main.py` from the root of the project.
 Make sure to set some of the parameters at the start of the file e.g. the number of epochs to run for and whether to train or use an existing model

 when running `main.py`, we
 1. either train a model or load a previously trained model
 2. print out the accuracy and loss of this model on test data
-3. predict breeds of some random images using the model, the predict outputs are saved in `src/visualization`
+3. predict breeds of some random images using the model, the predicted outputs are saved in `src/visualization`

-When wanting to test a particular model, we can also directly call `python src/models/test_model models/my_model` where the argument should be the path to a trained model.
+When wanting to test a particular model, we can also directly call `python src/models/test_model models/my_model` where the argument (i.e. `models/my_model`) should be the path to a trained model.
 This will print out the accuracy and loss for this model on the test data.

 ### Note on training
 When not using a GPU, training will be slow.
 As an example of how the code works, first set `use_existing = False` and `n_epochs = 3` in `main.py` to train a model for 3 epochs (this is also doable without GPU).
 Running `main.py` again with `use_existing = True` should now use this newly trained model to make predictions.
 Of course these predictions will be very bad, but it illustrates the flow of the code and outputs some nice images in `src/visualization`.